pambrose/prometheus-proxy/README.md

 firewall.
 [Prometheus Proxy](https://github.com/pambrose/prometheus-proxy) enables Prometheus to reach metrics endpoints running behind a firewall and preserves the pull model.

-`prometheus-proxy` runtime is broken up into 2 services:
+The `prometheus-proxy` runtime comprises 2 services:

-* `proxy`: Runs in the same network domain as Prometheus server (outside the firewall) and proxies calls from Prometheus to the `agent` behind the firewall.
+* `proxy`: runs in the same network domain as Prometheus server (outside the firewall) and proxies calls from Prometheus to the `agent` behind the firewall.
-* `agent`: Runs in the same network domain as all the monitored hosts/services/apps (inside the firewall).
+* `agent`: runs in the same network domain as all the monitored hosts/services/apps (inside the firewall).
 It maps the scraping queries coming from the `proxy` to the actual `/metrics` scraping endpoints of the hosts/services/apps.

 Here's a simplified network diagram of how the deployed `proxy` and `agent` work: